 Emissions

-We have regulatory obligations relating to emissions placed upon us by the Environment Agency (EA) in England and Wales, and the Scottish Environment Protection Agency (SEPA) in the form of:
+We have regulatory obligations relating to emissions placed upon us by the Environment Agency (EA), the Scottish Environment Protection Agency (SEPA) and Natural Resources Wales (NRW) for sites in England, Scotland and Wales respectively in the form of:

-The Pollution Prevention and Control (Scotland) Amendment Regulations 2017 (PPC)
+The Pollution Prevention and Control (Scotland) Regulations 2012 (PPC)

-The Environmental Permitting (England and Wales) (Amendment) Regulations 2018.
+The Environmental Permitting (England and Wales) Regulations 2016 (EPR).

+Greenhouse Gas Emissions Trading Scheme Order 2020

 These national regulations are driven, in part, by EU directives and policies such as:

-The Large Combustion Plant Directive (LCPD)

-The Medium Combustion Plant (MCP) Directive

 The Industrial Emissions Directive (IED)

+The Medium Combustion Plant Directive (MCPD)

 The European Union Emissions Trading System (EU ETS) within the UK

-The Integrated Pollution Prevention and Control Directive.

 European Union regulations

-Following the UK’s referendum result on EU membership in June 2016, we note that EU regulations will continue to apply in the UK until the UK leaves the EU.
-We will continue to take forward implementation of any new EU requirements whilst the terms of the future UK relationship with the EU, including the Internal Energy Market, are clarified.
+Following the UK’s decision to leave the EU in June 2016 and the Trade and Cooperation Agreement that was subsequently signed between the UK Government and the EU in December 2020, the UK is no longer obliged to follow any new or amended EU Regulations and Directives.
+However, the European Union (Withdrawal) Act 2018 provided for EU law that existed prior to the UK’s exit to be incorporated into UK law, subject to the removal of inoperable provisions of EU Regulations as a consequence of the UK longer being an EU member state.
+Accordingly, rules relating to the operation of the NTS that were specified within the relevant EU regulations are now set out in UK legislation in the form of ‘Retained EU Law’.
+Effectively, this means that most of the obligations that National Grid was previously subject to in relation to EU Network Codes and other relevant EU Regulations continue to apply.

 Security of Supply Regulation

-Regulation (EU) 2017/1938, aims to enhance security of supply by providing common assessment of EU member states’ energy security arrangements.
+The existing EU Regulation that has most relevance to this document, and that is contained in Retained EU law legislation, is Regulation (EU) 2017/1938, which aims to enhance security of supply by providing common assessment of EU member states’ energy security arrangements.
 Infrastructure resilience is measured against an N-1 standard; i.e. that in the event of a disruption of the single largest infrastructure, the remaining infrastructure has sufficient capacity to satisfy the total demand “during a day of exceptionally high gas demand occurring with a statistical probability of once in 20 years.”
 (Art.
 5, para 1.).
+This obligation continues to apply to National Grid as retained EU law under The Gas (Security of Supply and Network Codes) (Amendment) (EU Exit) Regulations 2019.

 Network capability planning